Miscanthus × giganteus: Grindability

-Unprocessed M. × giganteus has strong fibers, making grinding into equally sized, very small particles (below 75 µm / 0.075 mm) difficult to achieve.
-Coal chunks are typically ground to that size because such small, even particles combust stabler and more efficient.
+Unprocessed M. × giganteus has strong fibers, making grinding into equally sized, very small particles (below 75 μm / 0.075 mm) difficult to achieve.
+Coal chunks are typically ground to that size because such small, even particles combust more stably and efficiently.
 While coal has a score on the Hardgrove Grindability Index (HGI) of 30–100 (higher numbers mean it is easier to grind), unprocessed miscanthus has a score of 0.
 During torrefaction however, "[…] the hemi-cellulose fraction which is responsible for the fibrous nature of biomass is degraded, thereby improving its grindability."
 The IEA estimates a HGI of 23–53 for torrefied biomass in general, and estimates an 80–90% drop in energy use required to grind biomass which has been torrefied.
 Other researchers have measured a HGI of 79 for torrefied miscanthus.
 UK coal scores between 40 and 60 on the HGI scale.

 The relatively easy grinding of torrefied miscanthus makes a cost-effective conversion to fine particles possible, which subsequently makes efficient combustion possible.
 Researchers have found that the level of unburnt carbon decreases when torrefied biomass is used, and that flames "[…] were stable during 50% cofiring and for the 100% case as a result of sufficient fuel particle fineness."